Gleb Kalinin

 No boundaries “There’s simply nothing that can’t be done”

-Psychological flexibility — ACT’s core concept — turns out to be the exact skill you need for the agentic future.
-Notice what’s happening without fusing with it.
-Accept uncertainty instead of demanding control.
-Take values-aligned action even when you’re not sure it will work.
-The same framework that helps people live fuller lives helps them learn to coexist with autonomous systems.
+Psychological flexibility — ACT’s core idea — turns out to be exactly what the agentic future demands.
+Notice what’s happening without getting stuck in it.
+Accept uncertainty instead of grasping for control.
+Act on your values even when you’re unsure.
+The same moves that make a life work make working with autonomous systems possible.

 Lab principles

 • Culture of error — mistakes are data, not failures.
-Every broken prototype teaches something a working one can’t.
+A broken prototype teaches what a working one can’t.

-• Complexity, not chaos — growth happens in the discomfort zone.
+• Complexity, not chaos — growth happens at the edge.
 Too easy = stagnation.
 Too hard = shutdown.
-I calibrate the edge.
+I calibrate.

 • Action over theory — you build from week one.
-The speed of going from thought to action is itself transformative.
+The speed itself changes how you think.

 • Universal positive regard — every participant’s path is valid.
-No “right” way to relate to AI — only your way, examined honestly.
+No “right” way to relate to AI — only yours, examined honestly.

 “Claude complemented this side of my brain, my personality, and it works super well.” — Dmitry, product manager